Jennifer Lambert

 We had been studying The Civil War and this was a nice way to finish our lessons.

-Stone Mountain is a great field trip for history, geology, botany, and family fun.
+Stone Mountain is an interesting field trip for history, geology, botany, and family fun.

 Stone Mountain Field Trip